xzel23/utility/doc/SELECTIVE-PUBLISHING-CONCEPT.md

 ### Shared build and release inputs

-Changes outside a module directory may still affect its published artifact.
-Therefore, change detection must incorporate shared ownership rules.
+Changes outside a module directory can affect how artifacts are built, but do not by themselves require republishing every library.
+Normal CI validates those changes against all current sources; a patch release publishes only modules whose owned paths changed.

 Use a declarative mapping from paths to affected modules.
 This makes the policy auditable and avoids hidden release behavior.
-Initially use the following conservative rules:
+The rules are:

 1. A module owns its directory, including production sources and resources, its build script, and module-specific generated-input configuration.
-2. The root build configuration, Gradle settings, wrapper/toolchain configuration, and shared build or publishing/signing logic select all publishable library modules unless a narrower mapping is proven safe.
+2. Root build configuration, Gradle settings, wrapper/toolchain configuration, and shared build or publishing/signing logic select no library module by themselves.
 3. Dependency lockfiles are reproducibility inputs and never select a library module.
 A publication-relevant version catalog change is published by the BOM, whose constraints carry dependency updates to consumers; it may therefore create a BOM-only patch release.
-A build-logic, toolchain, or instrumentation change remains a shared build input and selects all publishable library modules.
 4. The BOM build directory, the published release state, and the prepared release plan select only the BOM.
 A release-state or plan update alone must never select a library module.
 5. Repository documentation, CI-only configuration, and repository-administration changes select no library modules.